cloudbees-days/sda-k8s-best-practices/labs/tls/tls.md

            ingress:
              class: nginx
    ```
    There is only one `solvers` and this is used to verify domain ownership.
+Let’s Encrypt gives a token to the cert-manager ACME client, then the cert-manager ACME client creates a `Solver` Pod with a file available at http://<YOUR_DOMAIN>/.well-known/acme-challenge/<TOKEN>.
+That file contains the token, plus a thumbprint of your account key.
+Once the cert-manager ACME client tells Let’s Encrypt that the file is ready, Let’s Encrypt tries retrieving it and when successful issues a certificate.
 6. Next, create the cert-manager `Issuer` resource using `kubectl apply`:
    ```
    kubectl apply -f ./cert-manager/letsencrypt-staging-issuer.yml